amritlamsal123/developer_associate/README.md

   * You can use two AWS CLI commands to get information about your AWS CloudFormation stacks: aws cloudformation list-stacks and aws cloudformation describe-stacks.
 #### Default behavior of a CloudFormation stack if creation fails
   * Rollback
+#### Delete Your Stacks But Keep Your Data
+  * "myS3Bucket" : {
+  "Type" : "AWS::S3::Bucket",
+  "DeletionPolicy" : "Retain"
+}